bbc/peaks.js/README.md

 # Development

 * Run the development server: `grunt server-dev`

-* Edit files in `lib/js/`, `lib/sass` and `lib/templates/handlebars` as required.
+* Edit files in `lib/js/` and `lib/sass` as required.
 * The development page will recompile and refresh on save of any file.

 # Testing

-`grunt test` should work for simple one time testing.
-If you are developing and want to repeatedly run tests in a browser on your machine first launch the test server with `grunt karma:unit` and then run the tests with `grunt karma:unit:run` in a separate terminal tab.
+`npm run test-local` should work for simple one time testing.

+If you are developing and want to repeatedly run tests in a browser on your machine simply launch `npm run test-watch`.

 License
 =======

 See [COPYING](COPYING)

-This project includes audio from the [Wellcome Trust's Tree of Life video](http://www.wellcometreeoflife.org/), used under the terms of the [Creative Commons Attribution-NonCommercial-ShareAlike 2.0 UK: England & Wales license](http://creativecommons.org/licenses/by-nc-sa/2.0/uk/).
+This project includes sample audio from the [radio show Desert Island](http://en.wikipedia.org/wiki/File:Alice_walker_bbc_radio4_desert_island_discs_19_05_2013.flac), used under the terms of the [Creative Commons 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).

 Authors
 =======